 If you haven’t yet tried pumpkin and chocolate together, then you’re in for a treat with this awesome low carb Pumpkin Chocolate Marbled Cheesecake!
-Rich and creamy pumpkin cheesecake with ribbons of chocolate cheesecake running through it, nestled above a crunchy chocolate cookie crust – it’s a cheesecake lover’s dream.
+Rich and creamy keto pumpkin cheesecake with ribbons of chocolate cheesecake running through it, nestled above a crunchy chocolate cookie crust – it’s a cheesecake lover’s dream.

-This pumpkin chocolate marbled cheesecake is my favorite to date (even more so then my pumpkin cheesecake with maple bacon crust and white chocolate caramel!) mostly because the flavors and textures are just so on point.
-The velvety chocolate crust is the perfect foil for the dense and creamy cheesecake layer, which is firm but also melts in your mouth like a good cheesecake should.
+This keto pumpkin chocolate marbled cheesecake is my favorite to date (even more so then my pumpkin cheesecake with maple bacon crust and white chocolate caramel!) mostly because the flavors and textures are just so on point.
+The velvety chocolate crust is the perfect foil for the dense and creamy cheesecake layer, which is firm but also melts in your mouth like a good keto cheesecake should.

-I tested it on some friends and they couldn’t believe it was low carb, which is always the best feedback I can get on a recipe that I’m testing to share with you here on the blog. 🏆 💯 🎉
+I tested it on some friends and they couldn’t believe it was low carb, which is always the best feedback I can get on a keto recipe that I’m testing to share with you here on the blog. 🏆 💯 🎉

 If you’re leery of the chocolate and pumpkin combo, I can assure you that it’s perfection.
 I didn’t overdo it on the traditional pumpkin spices, so it’s got lots of rich pumpkin flavor, but not a ton of the spices that you would typically see in a pumpkin pie or cheesecake that might compete with the chocolate.